tdalmia/guide-pupper/README.md

 Pupper is also equipped with a microphone to listen to voice commands from its owner.
 Upon hearing 'stop', Pupper will pause its current movement.
 Upon hearing 'slow', Pupper will reduce its speed by 25%.
 This way, Pupper's visually impaired owner can help control how Pupper moves and follow along more easily.
 We use OpenAI's Whisper for automatic speech recognition and then detect whether one of these keywords was present in the recorded and transcribed audio.

 We presented Guide Pupper as our final project for Stanford's CS 123: A Hands-On Introduction to Building AI-Enabled Robots.
+Our demos and slide presentation are in the repository.
 We thank the course staff for all of the materials and guidance!

 -- Group 2: Tushar Dalmia, Alex Gu, Neha Vinjapuri, Renee Duarte White, Cecelia Wu, Kevin Zhu